Our Partner Churches

 xapie777@gmail.com

-After ten years of offering vision clinics among the Maasai of Kenya, friendships thrived and trust was established.
-Two Maasai Chiefs asked if we would build a rescue center and school for girls running away from home to escape Female Genital Mutilation and Forced Early Marriage.
-We believe every child should have a place to feel safe, be loved, and have the opportunity to reach their potential; at Kenyan Schools of Hope, the saving love and protection of Jesus is paramount.
+After ten years of vision clinics with the Maasai, trust grew.
+Two chiefs asked us to build a rescue center and school for girls fleeing FGM and forced early marriage.
+Every child deserves safety, love, and the chance to reach their potential; at Kenyan Schools of Hope, the protective love of Jesus guides our work.

 Ray and Flora Tacquard